WilliamTheDevGarske/thinkfulBnB-project/README.md

 - Some CSS styles have already been written for you to help style your form.
 Add CSS to the form so that
   - the labels (i.e., "Location", "Arrive", "Depart", "Type") and their corresponding form fields are aligned towards the opposite ends of each row

-Your final form design should look as follows:
+My final form design should look as follows:

 ![Search form mobile](./images/search-form-mobile.png)